TheJeme/Eity/README.md

 # Eity
-> Eity is a simple rhythm game.
+> Eity is a rhythm game with cool music.

 ![](https://i.imgur.com/dVGGHXX.jpg)